RedefiningReality/ohmykali/README.md

 `box`, `rev`, `serve`, and `smb` have help screens you can access with the `-h` flag

 - `work` ⇒ cd to your default working directory
+- `win` ⇒ cd to your Windows scripts directory
-- `scripts` ⇒ cd to your scripts directory
+- `lin` ⇒ cd to your Linux scripts directory
 - `down` ⇒ move everything from your downloads folder to your current working directory
 - `vpn` ⇒ add VPN connection from OpenVPN (.ovpn) file to NetworkManager's list of VPN connections
   - allows you to connect through the UI rather than running the `openvpn` command